 When is it Time to Make The Switch?

 Not every website and hosting environment is the same.
 It’s near impossible to make a blanket statement that covers every single kind of website and existing hosting plan available.
-Still, there are a few indicators that’ll tell you it’s time to make the switch to dedicated hosting.
+Still, there are a few indicators that’ll tell you it’s time to make the switch to dedicated server hosting.

 1. Slow Website Performance